LeongYuXuan/Assignment-1/README.md

 Ngee Ann logo sourced from their website (somewhere) Bowen Secondary logo sourced from Wikipedia
 HTML CSS and JS logos sourced from Miro Medium
+Python from Github
+PS/AI logos sourced from Miro Medium